 Building construction was done by church members rather than by a hired contractor.
-The massive rockwork that forms the walls of the church contain 91 tons of rock gathered from Ono, Iron Mountain mine, Keswick and even from some faraway places such as Haiti and Tahiti.
+The massive rockwork that forms the walls of the church contains 91 tons of rock gathered from Ono, Iron Mountain mine, Keswick and even from some faraway places such as Haiti and Tahiti.

 Only a portion of Wright‘s larger plan for the site was actually constructed.
 Our Sanctuary was originally conceived as a fellowship hall.
 The current structure is about 13,000 sq. ft. and cost $217,000.

 We love our beautiful church building.
-It‘s a wonderful treasure for the community to appreciate and enjoy too, but church is really about a community of people.
+It‘s a wonderful treasure for the community to appreciate and enjoy, too, but church is really about a community of people.
 Join us.

 Source: This building summary is adapted from a document by church historian Barbara Ashbaugh.